 How It Works: Avogadro's Number as a Bridge

 This how it works covers How It Works: Avogadro's Number as a Bridge within Moles & Calculations for GCSE Chemistry.
-Revise Moles & Calculations in Quantitative Chemistry for GCSE Chemistry with 22 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 5 of 15 in this topic.
+Revise Moles & Calculations in Quantitative Chemistry for GCSE Chemistry with 27 exam-style questions and 20 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+It is section 5 of 17 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position